As of 2023 we have worked with customers who have made anything from £2,000 to £300,000 from a poignant whisky cask investment.

 In our experience, the distillery you choose is the most important factor in determining how much you can make on a cask investment.

 We have sold casks of Macallan and Tobermory for different customers who bought their casks in the 1990s from the same broker.
 When they bought the casks there was a small difference in price, with the Macallan being a few hundred pounds more to buy.
 Since then Macallan have invested heavily in their brand and have positioned themselves as the first luxury single malt whisky.
-Tobermory is still a respected distillery but it does not have the same brand appeal that makes buyers willing to pay millions for a single bottle.
+A Macallan cask and bottle hold the world record prices for sales of each on the open market.
+Tobermory is still a highly respected distillery but it does not have the same brand appeal that makes buyers willing to pay millions for a single bottle.

 We break down the effect of branding on whisky in more detail here.
 The essence of it is that, to make returns above the average increase that is controlled by the age of the whisky, then you should be looking for a distillery that is investing in its brand.

-Summary: Choosing the right distillery can mean the difference between making £15,000 and £150,000 on your investment.
-Get in touch for more information on the distilleries we have our eye on.
+Summary: Choosing the right distillery can mean the difference between making £2,000 and £900,000 on your investment.

 Experts agree that casks have the most significant impact on how a whisky matures.
 A cask imparts 70-80% of a whisky’s eventual flavour, and in addition it controls everything from a whisky’s colour to how long the cask can, and should, be matured.